lilyschlaug/BAE305-SP24-Lab9/Home.md

 }
 ```

-Part 2 - Keep your Distance

 # Test Results
 Part 1 - PID Use
 1. The result of part 1 modified the Arduino sketch to implement the PID controller and detect a distance through the ultrasonic sensor.
 Part 2 - Keep your Distance
-1. The result of

-# Discussion
-Did you make any design decisions that had an impact on the results?
-How did they impact the results?
-What do the results mean?
+1. The result of part two is to implement the PID controller into the robot movement so that if an object is in front, the robot will move forward or backwards to maintain the specified distance.

 # Conclusion

 # References